AlessioGiambrone/isochrone_server/README.md

 ## Docker

-After building with maven, you can continue with the container with just
+You can build the container with just

 ```bash
 docker build -t nearby_geoserver .